Skip to content

 StatusDescription

-SENTThe message has been sent
+ACCEPTEDThe message has been dequeued and is being sent

 Any Code besides 0 or null is a failure.
 Some codes are not yet documented.